 Is Plan G worth it?

 For many seniors, Medicare Supplement Plan G offers a good balance between coverage and cost.
 It is cheaper than Medicare Plan F but pays everything Plan F does except the Part B deductible.
+It provides superior coverage to having Medicare Part A and Part B alone.
+It provides finicial protection and limits your out of pocket exposure in major hospital stays or prolong medical treatment.

 There are two differences between Medigap Plan G and Medicare Plan N: